Contact 4d Chern-Simons theory: Generalities: Acknowledgements

 \section{Acknowledgements}

-The author is indebted to M. Ashwinkumar, M. Blau and B. Vicedo for correspondence, questions and suggestions.
+The author is indebted to M. Ashwinkumar, M. Blau, R. Mickler and B. Vicedo for correspondence, questions and suggestions.
 The author also thanks the organizers of the conference `\textit{Integrability, Dualities and Deformations, IDD 24}' held at Swansea, UK, and the organizers of the conference `\textit{IV Theoretical Physics Meeting GIFT – UNIFEI}', held at Itajub\'a, Brazil in 2024 for the opportunity of presenting part of the results of this paper prior to publication.
+Finally, the author thanks the referee for very appropriate suggestions that helped to improve the manuscript's clarity. \center{$\therefore$}